ianmaguire/kube-deploy/README.md

-# brownbag.io
+# Kube Thing
-A plain and simple wrapper for docker orchestration.
+A plain and simple wrapper for kubernetes

 #### Setup environment
 ```